abinit/abinit/doc/tutorial/eph4zpr.md

 ## Our first ZPR calculation

-For our first ZPR calculation, we use a minimalistic input file that allows us to discuss the basic input variables and the organization of the main output file.
+For our first ZPR calculation, we use a very minimalistic input file that allows us to discuss the basic input variables and the organization of the main output file.

 Run the code, as usual, using:

 ```sh
 abinit ...
 ```

+{% dialog tests/tutorespfn/Input/teph4zpr_4.in %}

+!!! tip

+    You may want to run the examples in parallel with MPI with e.g.

+        mpirun -n 2 abinit ...

+    to speed up the calculation.
+    The EPH code will automatically distribute the workload for you using some predefined distribution scheme (not necessarily the most efficient one in terms of time to solution).
+    In the last part of the tutorial, we explain how to specify a particular distribution scheme with [[eph_np_pqbks]].

 Let's now discuss the meaning of the different variables in more details: